'Quitaly'? - How 'last year', say markets

 "It has meant that investors have become more relaxed somewhat on fearing market unfriendly headlines whether that's something negative on the euro or something very expansionary on fiscal policy."

-Italy's new finance minister, Roberto Gualtieri, has signaled that he wants to avoid a clash with the EU.
+Italy's new finance minister, Roberto Gualtieri, has signalled that he wants to avoid a clash with the EU.

 3/ INSURANCE